 The indenture will specify, among other things, the interest rate, the date of maturity, the procedures to modify the indenture after issuance, and the purpose of the bond issue.
 The name and contact information of the trustee will be listed in the indenture.
 If the bond has coupons, the indenture will specify where the coupons can be presented for payment.

 The protective covenants are a compromise between what the issuer wants and what the bond buyers want.
-Issuers want to pay the least amount of interest with the least restrictions in their freedoms, while bond buyers would want the highest interest with those restrictions that would maintain the creditworthiness of the issuer.
+Issuers want to pay the minimum interest with the least restrictions in their freedoms, while bond buyers would want the highest interest with those restrictions that would maintain the creditworthiness of the issuer.
 The bond issuer willingly adds restrictions, however, since the bonds would sell for a lower yield.
-Hence, the degree of protection for bondholders is inversely related to the bond yield—more protection, less yield, and vice versa.
+Hence, the degree of protection for bondholders is inversely related to the bond yield— more protection, less yield, and vice versa.
 This is congruent with the general principle that the greater the risk of the security, the greater its yield must be to entice investors.

 Sinking Funds and Serial Bonds

 When a bond is issued, the issuer generally pays interest over the term of the bond, then repays the principal and the last interest payment when the term ends.
 This is can be a large amount of money that must be paid some time well into the future, which constitutes a risk that the company may have less financial wherewithal at end of the term to repay the principal and interest, so some companies establish a sinking fund, which retires a stipulated number of bonds at par value at specified time intervals.
 If interest rates have risen since issuance, causing the bond prices to drop below par value, then the company will purchase the bonds in the secondary market.
 If, however, interest rates have fallen, then the company will pick the specified number of bonds at random to retire by paying par value to the bondholder.
-Although the retiring of a sinking fund bond is similar to a call on a bond, it differs in 2 ways:
+Though similar, the retiring of a sinking fund bond differs from a call on a bond in 2 ways:

-- only a certain amount of the issue can be retired in any given year,
+- only a specified portion of the issue can be retired in any given year,

 - and the bondholder only gets par value, whereas most callable bonds, especially if they are called early, pay a call premium above par value that usually decreases with the number of years before it is called.